-Currently, there is no HV-connected embedded generation supplied from the ST zone substation other than the small LV-connected residential and commercial solar PV systems.
-At ST, there are approximately 7,600 solar PV installations with a combined capacity of 38 MW, representing a penetration rate of 39% of customers.
+Currently there is no HV-connected embedded generation supplied from ST zone substation other than the small LV-connected residential and commercial solar PV.
+For ST, there are approximately 7,600 solar PV installations with a capacity of 38 MW, a penetration of 39% of customers.